How can Indian democracy allow the open oppression of Bengali-origin Muslims by Assam?

-On September 12, Assam Police shot 19-year-old Haidar Ali dead in Assam’s Kamrup Metropolitan district because they claimed he had been demonstrating against an eviction drive.
+On September 12, Assam Police shot 19-year-old Haidar Ali dead in Assam’s Kamrup Metropolitan district because they claimed he had been part of a violent demonstration against an eviction drive.
 His family contended that Ali had no reason to protest the operation to drive away residents whose homes had been demolished because the authorities alleged were unauthorised: their home was not among those affected by the action.
 On Wednesday, nonetheless, the Assam government’s bulldozers returned to destroy the family’s home.

 The demolitions and shootings of Ali and another teenager in Kachutali village highlight the cruelty that characterises how the Assamese state treats its Bengali-origin Muslim residents.